ultravioletrs/cocos-docs/docs/getting-started.md

 ```

 ### Run
-When manager client connects to server, it sends a whoAmI request after which the server sends a computation manifest.
+When manager connects to the server, it sends a whoAmI request after which the server sends a computation manifest.
 In response manager will sends logs and events from the computation both from manager and agent.
 To start run:

 ```shell
 cd cmd/manager